Clear House Accountants

 HMRC may send an official notification on priority to any employer who might have defaulted while filing or on a payment obligation.
 This step is to ensure that they return to compliance rapidly and mitigate the risks for potential penalties for any failure in the future.

-HMRC may send a separate penalty notice for each incorrect filing if they found out that the employer has been filing inaccurate in-year returns in a row.
+HMRC may send a separate penalty notice for each incorrect filing if they find out that the employer has been filing inaccurate in-year returns in a row.

 Even though payroll might seem simple, however, if done incorrectly, the process can get complicated and costly very quickly.
 Therefore, we suggest outsourcing this process to a reliable payroll accountant.
 Outsourcing will enable the business owner to focus on the core business operations enabling the business to grow faster.